RoyAlanM/HomeLab/README.md

 ## About Me

 I'm Roy Michaud, an aspiring IT professional passionate about learning and growing in the field of technology.
-With a background in [mention your current role or experience], I'm eager to expand my knowledge and skill set through practical projects and experimentation.
+With a background in IT Help Desk, I'm eager to expand my knowledge and skill set through practical projects and experimentation.

 ## Purpose